 This accounting policy applies to the Association's property and equipment.
 An assessment is made at each reporting date to determine whether there is any indication of impairment of any long-lived assets, or whether there is any indication that an impairment loss previously recognized for an asset in prior years may no longer exist or may have decreased.
 If any such indication exists, the asset's recoverable amount is estimated.
-An asset's recoverable amount is calculated as the higher of the asset's value in use or its net selling price.
+An asset's recoverable amount is calculated as the higher of the asset's value in use or its fair value less costs to sell.